Lemmah/BucketList/README.md

 ### Installing

 Now, you have python3 and a way of running a virtual environment.
-Lets set up the project environment.
+Lets set up the project environment.(remember we're still in the app directory)

 1. Create your virtual environment.
 Usually, without any wrappers:
 ```